 What do your readers mean to you?
-I not only enjoy sharing my life with those who read my work but I also enjoy the special times I share with the reader, through my daily writing, on Moments Spent with God.
-I see this as a time, when I am truly connecting with the reader, while helping them to connect with a God, who can bring peace...along with renewed strength and hope; so they don't have to suffer needlessly, like I did at one time in my life.
+I not only enjoy sharing my life with those who read my work but I also enjoy the special times I share with the reader... through my daily writing, on the RHM Social Page.
+I see this as a time, when I am truly connecting with the reader, while helping them to connect with a God, who can bring peace...along with renewed strength and hope, so they don't have to suffer needlessly, like I did at one time in my life.

 What inspires you to get out of bed each day?
 Normally, I'm up and at it by 6:40 am.
 I have to admit that after a hard days work...prior to that morning; that it can be hard to convince myself that I should not reset the alarm to a later time.
 Now to the question...I should say that it's not what inspires me but who inspires me and that is the God I serve.
 Sometimes I get the feeling that He is looking down from heaven and saying..."Come on Diane, it's time to get to work, so we can help encourage some hurting people today," and when I think of it in that way, I'm more than ready to get up and get at it.

 When you're not writing, how do you spend your time?
 Well...I usually am working 12 hour days because I not only write but I minister to people who are hurting with pain, heartache and depression.
 There are a few things I enjoy on the side, when I have some time off and that is cooking and the great outdoors.
 I not only like to be creative in my writing but in the way I cook and do other things.
 There have been several times in the past, when I have even created my own recipes, which I also enjoy doing.
 It's amazing how far our thoughts can take us, when we seek, with the desire of our hearts.